Oblique scattering from non-Hermitian optical waveguides: Parametric study

 In Fig.\ \ref{fig:ELOfSt} we also evaluate the phase diagram of $\st$ in the ($\ang,\grating/\ksh$) space; panels (a-c) correspond to $\eztep=10^{-2}$, $10^{-1}$ and $10^{-1/2}$, where the EPs are highlighted in red, blue and green, respectively, and the broken regions are in gray.
 We distinguish between the EPs that are associated with zero $\refl$ and $\refr$ by light and dark shades, respectively.
 There is some similarity with the diagram of $\phaz=0$, however here the structure is more complicated and the broken regions are larger.

-Here again, Bragg points of all diffraction orders provide an approximation for the EPs of $\st$, and these approximations for $\nnb=0..10$ are depicted in magenta lines.
+Here again, all Fabry-P\'erot resonances provide an approximation for the EPs of $\st$, and these approximations for $\nnb=0..10$ are depicted in magenta lines.
 Now we find that the expressions for $\refl$ and $\refr$ are proportional to the Bessel functions In contrast with the behavior of the modified Bessel functions in Eq.\ \eqref{eq:vanish-1}, the Bessel functions in Eq.\ \eqref{eq:vanishWP} vanish at some positive argument when $\order$ approaches to a positive integer number from below.
-This corresponds to vanishing $\refl$ and $\refr$ at some small perturbation amplitude $\epsa$, near a Bragg point of integer diffraction order.
-Here there is only one exception to this rule, namely, that $\refr$ does not vanish in the limit $\order\rightarrow1$, which is associated with the first-order Bragg point.
+This corresponds to vanishing $\refl$ and $\refr$ at some small perturbation amplitude $\epsa$, near a Fabry-P\'erot resonance.
+Here there is only one exception to this rule, namely, that $\refr$ does not vanish in the limit $\order\rightarrow1$, which is associated with the Fabry-P\'erot resonance, i.e., $m=1$.

 \floatsetup[figure]{style=plain,subcapbesideposition=top}

 \floatsetup[figure]{style=plain,subcapbesideposition=top}

 We proceed to analyze scatterers that do not satisfy $\pt$ symmetry, by considering three exemplary values of $\phaz$ that are different from 0 and $\xr/2$.
 This is carried out in Fig.\ \ref{fig:TRRWP}, where we evaluate the logarithm of $\Tran$ and $\RLorR$ as functions of $\ang$, setting $\eztep=10^{-1/2}$ and $\grating/\ksh=2^{-1/2}$.
 Specifically, panels $\left(\text{a}\right)$, $\left(\text{b}\right)$ and $\left(\text{c}\right)$ correspond to $\phaz=-1/10,3/10$ and $-2/5$, respectively.
 While $\RL$ vanish near $\ang=\pi/4$ in all the panels (corresponding to $\order=1$), overall there is a strong variation in the scattering properties from one $\phaz$ to another.
 For example, when $\phaz/\xr=-1/10$, $\Tran$ peaks at $\ang=0.57$ to $1.34$, and then decays to $1.01$ at $\ang=\pi/2$.
 By contrast, when $\phaz/\xr=3/10$, $\Tran$ peaks at $\ang=0.82$ to $1.11$, and then decays to $1.04$ at $\ang=\pi/2$.
 Furthermore, when $\phaz/\xr=-1/10$, $\RL$ is unity at $\ang=0$, decays to $0.09$ at $\ang=0.13$ which is a local minimum, then peaks to $0.14$ at $\ang=0.29$, and then decays to zero at $\ang=0.78$, and increases again to $0.01$ at $\ang=\pi/2$.
 By contrast, when $\phaz/\xr=3/10$, the peaks of $\RL$ is at $\ang=0$, from which it decays to zero at $\ang=0.79$ and increases again to $0.01$ at $\ang=\pi/2$.
 The most interesting result is observed for $\phaz/\xr=-2/5$ about $\ang=0.09$, where $\Tran,\RR$ and $\RL$ all peak to giant values at the order of $10^{4}.$